zitadel/zitadel/docs/docs/guides/manage/user/reg-create-user.md

 - **crossPlatform** A hardware token e.g SoloKey
 - **unspecified** The user is free to choose

-If nothing is requested the type will not be restricted and all possibilities of the device will be taken into account.
+If nothing is requested, the type will not be restricted and all possibilities of the device will be taken into account.

 ### Add passwordless to existing user